sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 02/27/2018: Finally identified the bird who hoots in the morning as the same dove I hadn't been able to get close enough to see before: a Eurasian collared dove
 - 02/25/2018: Almost finished painting the kitchen; started our seeds
 - 02/24/2018: Went to the gym and did my trainer's program!
 - 02/23/2018: Took S to see Alice (in Wonderland) performed by the Oregon Ballet Theater